If you're assigning this to your students, copy the worksheet to your account and save. When creating an assignment

 KWL charts are versatile and can be used at many different levels, from kindergarten to high school and in different subject areas.
 One of the purposes of a KWL chart is to stimulate prior knowledge and get students really thinking about the topic.
 Filling in a KWL chart as a small group or whole class can be especially effective in engaging students about what they already know and what they WANT to know.

-To make a KWL or KWHL worksheet, choose a template below!
+To make a KWL or KWHL worksheet, choose a template above!
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit "Save & Exit"!
 You can print your worksheet right away, or simply keep it in your storyboard library until you are ready to use it.